Intermittent Fasting Part 1 – A Diet Strategy to Get You Ripped

 Scared to death that your muscles will magically turn to dust while your strength levels plummet?
 Make sure that your nutrition and training plan is dialed in and set out to prove that this won’t be the case, despite what people may have convinced you to otherwise believe.
 Be open to experimentation, as it’s the only way to truly individualize what works for you and move beyond general recommendations.

-Now that we’ve gotten the basics out of the way, in the next part of this series, I’ll provide details on how to go about creating your own personal meal plan based off foods that you love eating and show examples from my own life.
+Now that we’ve gotten the basics out of the way, in the next part of this series, I’ll provide details on how to go about creating your own personal meal plan based on foods that you love eating and show examples from my own life.

 About the Author